emmanuel-arize/arizeblog/Power-Query/_posts/2023-04-17-Data-Transformation.md

 ### Filtering the Data

+Filtering the Data
-From the data some countries such as **Andorra, American Samoa** etc, contain null values throughout, so we need to filter out such rows from the data.
-Since these nulls values are under the Life_Expectancy_At_Birth column, let filter the rows containing null under the Life_Expectancy_At_Birth column using **Table.RemoveMatchingRows** function to remove rows containing null
+From the data some countries such as Andorra, American Samoa etc, contain null values under the Life_Expectancy_At_Birth column so let remove rows containing null values under the Life_Expectancy_At_Birth column using the Table.RemoveMatchingRows function
 <br>
 <img class="w3-card" src="{{'/assets/images/power_query/trans_5_1.jpg' |relative_url}}">
 <br>